Hrishikeshmind/Nutrismart-AI-Nutrisionist/README.md

 ## License

-MIT License - feel free to use this project for personal or commercial purposes
+MIT License - feel free to use this project for personal or commercial purposes.